rhjacobsen/CN_workshops/Workshops/1/README.md

    ```

    > ##### Challenge 1.1
    > Identify the ARP and Ping packets captured by Wireshark.
-Briefly explain the flow of the ARP and Ping packets that have been sent and received as an effect of the ping-command:
+Briefly explain the flow of the ARP and Ping packets that have been sent and received as an effect of the ping-command.
+Explain the contenct of the ARP cache on Node-1 (use the command `arp -a`).
    > ```
    >
    >